Who are Business and Leisure Travelers? How Does the Travel Industry View Business and Leisure Travelers?

-- The additional ticket prices more than make-up for the costs of providing more service to first-class or business service.
+- The additional ticket prices make up for the costs of providing more service to first-class or business services.
 In fact, on some flights, business passengers represent 75 percent of an airline’s profit.

-- Business travelers and high-end travelers bring substantial additional revenue through frequent-flier programs and other incentive programs.
+- Business and high-end travelers bring substantial additional revenue through frequent-flier and other incentive programs.
 Frequent-flier miles programs:

 - Allow companies to track business travelers’ consumption and spending behaviors.
 Business travelers usually have large incomes.
 Companies value information about their spending habits highly.

 - Provide a powerful incentive for people to use specific services, particularly credit cards.
-(These companies buy large numbers of tickets from the airlines to attract customers).
+(These companies buy large numbers of airline tickets to attract customers).
 Plus, 15% of all Frequent Flyer points expire and never get used.

-To lure new business passengers, airlines introduce innovative services on routes that are popular with business travelers.
+Airlines introduce innovative services on routes popular with business travelers to lure new business passengers.
 They also refit aircraft for more first-class legroom, add lie-flat seats and mini-suites, and offer more legroom to attract businesspeople.

 Business customers are golden to other parts of the travel industry as well.
-Rental cars are much more expensive at the airport than in other locations because businesspeople need quick and convenient access to a vehicle to get their appointments.
-(That said, almost half of the rental cars are rented at airport locations).
+Rental cars are much more expensive at the airport than other locations because businesspeople need quick and convenient vehicle access to their appointments.
+(That said, airport locations rent almost half of the rental cars).

 In addition, hotels go out of their way for business clients by providing office space, etc., because business travelers generally are more willing to pay higher prices for a room than leisure travelers.